What is your Alberta business worth?

 Comparing apples with apples

-Our free business valuation can give you a ballpark view of where this might be for your profitable business.
+Our free business valuation can give you a ballpark view of where this might be for the positive cash-flow produced by your business.

-Any profitable firm is worth the known values expressed in the current balance less any other debt plus a multiple on the income it produces.
+Any profitable firm is worth the known values expressed in the current balance plus a multiple on the income it produces for the owner.
 The income multiple is a measure of a buyer’s comfort that the cash flow will survive a change in control.

 Income can be expressed in a manner that answers a particular question.